How to Hire with Text Messaging

 Tips and Reminders for Hiring with Text Messaging

 Text message recruiting and remote interviewing are quickly becoming commonplace and are a great way to escape the stresses of phone tag and interview no-shows.
-If you’re still not convinced we're the best text message recruiting software on the market, sign up for a risk-free trial to test it out & see for yourself!
+If you’re still not convinced we're the best text message recruiting software on the market, sign up for a demo to see for yourself!